CUBRID/cubrid-manual/en/sql/transaction.rst

 .. note:: In CUBRID, an auto-commit mode is set by default for transaction management.

 An auto-commit mode is a mode that commits or rolls back all SQL statements.
-The transaction is committed automatically if the SQL is executed successfully, or is rolled back automatically if an error occurs.Such auto commit modes are supported in any interfaces.
+The transaction is committed automatically if the SQL is executed successfully, or is rolled back automatically if an error occurs.
+Such auto commit modes are supported in any interfaces.

 In CCI, PHP, ODBC and OLE DB interfaces, you can configure auto-commit mode by using **CCI_DEFAULT_AUTOCOMMIT** upon startup of an application.
 If configuration on broker parameter is omitted, the default value is set to **ON**.
 To change auto-commit mode, use the following functions by interface: **cci_set_autocommit** () for CCI interface and **cubrid_set_autocommit** () for PHP interface.